sarayusd/sarayusd.github.io/index.md

 ## About Me

-I am a Master’s graduate in Artificial Intelligence at the University at Buffalo with 5+ years of professional software engineering experience across backend systems and distributed architectures.
+I am a Master’s graduate in Artificial Intelligence at the University at Buffalo with 5+ years of professional software engineering experience across backend systems and distributed architectures.My industry background shaped how I approach systems — with a focus on reliability, scalability and thoughtful design.

-My focus is on building **applied AI systems** using Deep Learning architectures, Reinforcement Learning, and Large Language Models (LLMs).
-I specialize in developing scalable ML pipelines, multimodal retrieval systems, and production-ready AI solutions for real-world impact.
+During my coursework I led an industry partnered project with Machinery Monitoring Systems LLC involving real motor hardware, including fault simulation, vibration data collection, data pipelinedevelopment and iterative model refinement for robustness under real-world noise and constraints.

+Through coursework, I gained hands-on experience in deep learning, computer vision, and machine learning system design — implementing models, designing structured experiments, benchmarking performance, and refining systems based on measurable results.In parallel, I built personal projects, including a Retrieval-Augmented Generation (RAG) conversational assistant and an agentic multimodal retrieval system.
+These projects involved semantic search, vector embeddings, hybrid retrieval pipelines, and agent-based reasoning to produce grounded and reliable responses.

+Overall, I’m focused on developing practical deep learning and LLM-based systems, with an emphasis on RAG and agent architectures for real-world applications.

 ---